 There’s always been a lively debate over the value of degree level vocational training and more academic learning.
-Both have their place in higher education and ideally, most people entering the knowledge workforce will have the opportunity to experience both kinds of learning at some point.
+Both have their place in higher education.
+Ideally, most people entering the knowledge workforce will have the opportunity to experience both kinds of learning at some point.
 Modern economies need people trained in advanced skills as well as people trained how to think.

 Yet there is a lot of real doubt about the worth of some courses.
 This isn’t new.
-In the late 1970s an acquaintance was accepted to study computer science at an American university.
+In the late 1970s an American university accepted an acquaintance to study computer science.
 He sent me a copy of his first semester timetable.
 Of 30 timetabled hours, only four hours could be loosely described as studying computers.

 There’s a lot to be said for a liberal education, but this bloke spent six hours a week on the university golf course as part of his computer science degree.
 In year one he was expected to reduce his handicap to six to pass – a handicap of four represented a high distinction.

 Playing golf would ultimately account for 15 percent of his degree.
-Those of us studying in, then still rigorously academic, British universities were shocked.
+It shocked those of us studying in the rigorously academic British universities.